Ken-Yeung/catcher-game/README.md

   - [Usage](#usage)

 ## About
-Thank you for considering me for the Software Engineer role at Sandbox VR.
-I'm excited about the opportunity to showcase my skills through the coding project you've provided.
-I appreciate the detailed instructions and the assets included.
-I'm eager to contribute to your team and look forward to the next steps in the process.

 This project demonstrates a full-stack application setup using ReactJS for the frontend, ExpressJS for the backend, Redis as the database, and Docker for containerization.
 It showcases a scalable and maintainable setup for modern web applications.